lalthomas/scripts/readme.md

 20191127-obtain cygwin drive path-dos batch script.bat
-[] 20191009-find all files in a folder modified in a specific year dos batch script [] 20191119-move all contact files to respective year reference folder dos batch script
+[] 20191009-find all files in a folder modified in a specific year dos batch script [] 20191119-move all contact files to respective year reference folder dos batch script [] 20191125-delete files on a filelist dos batch script